apple1417/blcmm-parsing/Readme.md

   ```
   #<!!!You opened a file saved with BLCMM in FilterTool.
 Please update to BLCMM to properly open this file!!!>
   ```
+  A warning surrounded with any other characters (e.g. one inside a comment) should not be removed.
 - Attribute values are always surrounded with double quotes.
 The only escape sequence is `\"`, evaluating to a double quote.
 Backslashes elsewhere are just interpreted literally; a value ending with a backslash is considered undefined behaviour.